alphagov/using-cloud/help-for-end-users/Microsoft-Teams/Using-Microsoft-Teams–securely.md

 * not affect your performance or disrupt others
 * follow the [Civil Service Code](https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code)

 Microsoft have signed up to the [EU-US Privacy Shield](https://www.microsoft.com/en-us/trustcenter/cloudservices/office365) which requires them to follow European data protection requirements for personal data for their European customers.
-[You own the data](https://slack.com/privacy-policy) you put in Slack, and their technical security is similar to other popular public cloud services.
+[You own the data](https://www.microsoft.com/en-us/trustcenter/cloudservices/office365) you put in Teams, and their technical security is similar to other popular public cloud services.

 ### Managing information